Sajid576/nodejs-scraping/README.md

 - `db-services` contains the core database interaction methods.
 Here, `Items` list is used as the database.

+- `index` file contains the business logic and retry logic.

 # Retry Strategies For Scraping

+- In this project, retry strategy is applied if any kind of exception occurs while scraping process or if scrapper program fail to scrap all the items from all the pages.

 - We can crawl from multiple IP addresses and avoid IP bans and rate limits by using ProxyMesh's anonymous IP changer proxy that rotates IP addresses by hiding our IP address.